littlefs-project/littlefs/README.md

 or an error returned by the user's block device operations.

-It should also be noted that the current implementation of littlefs doesn't really do anything to insure that the data written to disk is machine portable.
+It should also be noted that the current implementation of littlefs doesn't really do anything to ensure that the data written to disk is machine portable.
 This is fine as long as all of the involved machines share endianness (little-endian) and don't have strange padding requirements.